GPL71/esp-ir-PHILIPSTV/README.md

 esp-ir-tv
 =========

-Example of HomeKit device that controls TV by Insignia.
+HomeKit device for PHILIPS TV RC-6 control.
+This project is a fork of Maxim Kulkin's example

 License
 =======